glotzerlab/signac-docs/docs/source/hooks.rst

 .. note::

     Hooks are run in the environment of the python process from which you call **flow**.
-    For this reason, hooks will not have access to modules in a container if you use that as your execution directive.
+    For this reason, hooks will not have access to modules in a container specified in the :term:`executable directive<executable>`.

 .. _operation hooks: